 The differences between the definition in this Act and that in the Bankruptcy Code are slight.
 In this Act, the definition has been restricted in clauses (i)(C), (ii)(E), and (iii)(D) to make clear that a partner is not an insider of an individual, corporation, or partnership if any of these latter three persons is only a limited partner.
 The definition of "insider" in the Bankruptcy Code does not purport to make a limited partner an insider of the partners or of the partnership with which the limited partner is associated, but it is susceptible of a contrary interpretation and one which would extend unduly the scope of the defined relationship when the limited partner is not a person in control of the partnership.
-The definition of "insider" in this Act also omits the reference in Bankruptcy Code § 101(28)(D) (1984) to an elected official or relative of such an official as an insider of a municipality.
+The definition of "insider" in this Act also differs from the definition in the Bankruptcy Code in omitting the reference in § 101(28)(D) to an elected official or relative of such an official as an insider of a municipality.